The Cunard steamship company was founded in 1840,

 To use the Company's best endeavours to secure the employment

-of the largest possible proportion of members of the Royal
+of the largest possible proportion of members of the Royal Naval

-Naval Reserve or Royal Naval Fleet Reserve.
+Reserve or Naval Fleet Reserve.

 No10)

-To keep the company's vessels in a thoroughly seaworthy
+To keep the company's vessels in a thoroughly seaworthy condition

-n such condition as to be capable of maintaining an average
+as to be capable

-minimum ocean speed of 24.5 knots an hour in moderate conditions.
+of maintaining an average minimum ocean speed of 24.5 knots an

-To permit His Majesty's Government at all reasonable times to
+hour in moderate conditions.
+To permit His Majesty's Government

-inspect all the company's steamers in order to see that they
+at all reasonable times to inspect all the company's steamers in

-are kept in such condition.
+order to see that they are kept in such condition.

 N0.11)

-To adduce to His Majesty's Government within three months
+To adduce to His Majesty's Government within three months after

-date the vessel starts on her first voyage such reasonable
+starts on her first voyage such reasonable proof from the running of

-proof from the running of the vessel as His Majesty's Government
+the vessel as His Majesty's Government may require that each

-may require that each vessel has been capable of maintaining a
+vessel has been capable of maintaining a minimum average ocean

 No.12)